 - Prospective students must be 18 years of age or a high school graduate or its equivalent by the first day of class and meet minimum admission criteria for the Dental Assistant.

-- Prospective students are required to schedule an appointment with our Admissions Office prior to enrollment.
+- Prospective students are required to attend an information session.

 - Students are required to achieve the following scores on the “Test for Adult Basic Education” (TABE):